OCA/e-commerce/website_sale_wishlist/README.rst

 Ecommerce Wishlist
 ========================

+This module extends the functionality of the ecommerce module and introduces a wishlist feature.
-Let the users save the products they are interested in and may want to buy at a later time.
+The users are able to save the products they are interested in in a wishlist so that they can confirm the purchase later on.

 Usage
 =====